by Alyssa Granacki

 Allaire, Gloria and F. Regina Psaki.
 Arthur of the Italians: The Arthurian Legend in Medieval Italian Literature and Culture.
 Cardiff: University of Wales Press, 2014.

 A Companion to the Lancelot-Grail Cycle, edited by Carol Dover.
 Cambridge: D.S.
 Brewer, 2013.

 Papio, Michael.
-“Lancelot” in Medieval Italy: An Encyclopedia, ed.
-Christopher Kleinhenz.
+“Lancelot.”
+In Medieval Italy: An Encyclopedia, edited by Christopher Kleinhenz.
 New York: Routledge, 2004.